 In this research area, research supervisors and advisors will offer support in an environment where individual researchers can engage in original research for three and a half years without focusing on short-term results.
-In addition, we will promote exchanges with green chemistry researchers and researchers in the humanities such as economics and social sciences, inside and outside the research area, to deepen mutual understanding in realizing a sustainable carbon-neutral society.
+In addition, we will promote exchanges with researchers in green chemistry, economics, social sciences, and other humanities fields both within and outside of our research field, and work as a creative group with high aspirations to realize a carbon-neutral and sustainable society.